HarshalKudale/EasySideload-WSA/README.md

 Click apply ok

-Now everytime you open APk file it will be installed.
+Now everytime you open apk file it will be installed.